How to make Word documents accessible

 Before you begin

-Most people who read and interact with digital documents will do so online, so they must be digitally accessible.
+Most people read and interact with documents online, so documents must be digitally accessible.

 - is not better suited as web page content